 Often, parents who have not been cherished themselves are envious of the attention the baby receives from others.
-These parents may insist that the baby adapt to their needs, by, for instance, refusing to adequately babyproof and then becoming angry when the baby persistently attempts to explore the dog's water bowl.
+These parents may insist that the baby adapt to their needs, by, for instance, refusing to adequately baby-proof and then becoming angry when the baby persistently attempts to explore the dog's water bowl.

 And for the baby, what happens when this need to cherish and be cherished is frustrated?
 Frustration, of course, is a form of anger.
 Lack of being cherished creates an angry child.

 What happens then?
-The baby simply rejects the parts of herself that haven't been accepted.
+The baby or child simply rejects the parts of herself that haven't been accepted.
 The ability to love herself is compromised, shadowed with shame; she is not, after all, good enough to evoke what she needs and wants most: cherishing.
 As she rejects parts of herself, her emotional growth is compromised.
 (See the Attachment Research for more about the Resistant-ambivalent response to conditional parenting.)

 The need for cherishing, like all survival needs, doesn’t vanish when thwarted.
-It goes deep underground.
+It goes underground.
 We defend ourselves against this dangerous need that would make us vulnerable; we ward it off with anger, which eventually turns into bitterness.

 In extreme cases, the hope of being loved becomes too painful, and the child defends against his broken heart by consciously expecting rejection.
-We all know these children, who become experts at soliciting dislike.
+We all know children who become experts at soliciting dislike.
 In the most extreme cases, these can become the kids who are capable, one day, of intentionally hurting others.
 The famous researcher Rene Spitz said it most succinctly: